ageekdev/laravel-dev-login/README.md

 ## What It Does

-This package allows you to login the developer associate actions(eg.log).
+This package allows you to login the developer associate actions (e.g.log views).

 ## Installation